By Anthony Caruso III | Publisher

 In addition, the lawsuit claimed the WWE “fraudulently misrepresented and concealed” the nature of their injuries.
 The case was later dismissed by US District Judge Vanessa Lynne Bryant in Sept.
 2018.

-Pallies passed away on March 4, 2019 in Glassboro, New Jersey.
+On March 4, 2019, Pallies passed away in Glassboro, New Jersey.
 He was 63-years-old at the time of his death.